Gordon Banks (musician): Work with Marvin Gaye

 Released in 1982, Midnight Love became the biggest-selling album of Gaye's career, and its parent single, "Sexual Healing", became a smash hit.
 Banks contributed to the song singing background and playing rhythm guitar.
 Banks wrote the tune, "My Love is Waiting", for another group but when the group failed to show up for a recording session, he rewrote the song for Gaye to record.
 While "Sexual Healing" was a huge hit in the UK, Marvin's label CBS, released "My Love is Waiting" as a promotional single.
 Boost of the song sent it to number thirty-four on the UK charts.
 Banks again was the musical director of Gaye's final concert tour in 1983.

 Following Gaye's death in 1984, Banks finished production on a posthumous album, 1985's Dream of a Lifetime, which included unfinished recordings Gaye had done between 1971 and 1982.
 Among the 1982 recordings included leftover Midnight Love tracks such as "Sanctified Lady", which was essentially a demo, with Harvey Fuqua adding in background vocalists, and Banks adding in electro-funk influences.
 Banks produced another unfinished Midnight Love track, "Masochistic Beauty", which was a biographical account of Gaye's penchant for S&M. Banks played vocoder background vocals on the track.
 Banks also finished production on a 1978 demo, "Savage in the Sack," a track that was recorded as a joke-on-the-fly.
 David Ritz later contended that Gaye wouldn't have wanted the songs to be released but due to CBS looking to finish the singer's unfinished contractual obligations, they were put out to help in royalties for the singer's estate.

-Current work
+Later work

-Banks is a Media Specialist in Virginia Beach, Virginia, and a collector of unreleased recordings by Marvin Gaye.
+Banks was a Media Specialist in Virginia Beach, Virginia, and a collector of unreleased recordings by Marvin Gaye.

+Death

+Gordon Banks died on July 21, 2023, at the age of 68.